Adoption Services for

 Florida Home Studies

 - Background checks

 - Medical reports

 - Employment verification

 - Financial verification

 - Visit of the home

 During your home visit, you will be interviewed, as will anyone else living in the home.
-Your social worker will ask for background information and information regarding your family and marital relationships, why you want to adopt, what your parenting style is, your education and more.
+A social worker will ask for background information and details regarding your family and marital relationships, why you want to adopt, what your parenting style is, your education and more.